kekyo/RelaxVersioner/README.md

 7. You are tagging current commit.
 For example "0.5.4".
 Build retry, contains AssemblyVersion is "0.5.4" now.
 8. All rights codes, tags.
 Push to remote repository, all done.
 9. Development cycles: next codes change and ready to release, you are tagging new version and then build, output binary auto tagged in AssemblyVersion and store informations.
+  * We can apply with automated version number when "dotnet cli" for generate NuGet package (`PackageVersion` and `PackageReleaseNotes` attributes).
+You can use only `dotnet pack` command.

 ## Sample custom rule set file: